syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ```

-To create a service application on your own and perform file operations (Read, Create, Rename, Delete, Get file details, Search, Copy, Move, Upload, Download, GetImage) in the Syncfusion Blazor File Manager component using the File Transfer Protocol file system provider, you need to initialize the File Transfer Protocol file system provider in the controller.
+To perform file operations (Read, Create, Rename, Delete, Get file details, Search, Copy, Move, Upload, Download, GetImage) in the Syncfusion Blazor File Manager component using the File Transfer Protocol file system provider, you need to initialize the File Transfer Protocol file system provider in the controller.

 To initialize a local service with the above-mentioned file operations, create a new folder named `Controllers` inside the server part of the project.
 Then, create a new file with the extension `.cs` inside the Controllers folder and add the necessary file operations code available in the `FTPProviderController.cs` found at this [link](https://github.com/SyncfusionExamples/ftp-aspcore-file-provider/blob/master/Controllers/FTPProviderController.cs).
 Additionally, you can check out all the necessary file operation method details for this provider in the same GitHub repository.